ahx/openapi_first/README.md

 run OpenapiFirst.app('./openapi/openapi.yaml', namespace: Pets)
 ```

-`OpenapiFirst::App` is a combination of several Rack apps.
+`OpenapiFirst::App` is a combination of several Rack middlewares.
 Read on to learn more.

-You can also use it as a rack middleware.
+You can also use it as a Rack middleware.
 In that case the next app will only get called if the request was not specified in the API description.

 ```ruby
 parsed_spec = OpenapiFirst.load('./openapi/openapi.yaml')